 Even trading partners with long established business relationships with you can lose their patience if your downtimes start affecting them significantly as well.
 Any delay at your end due to an unavailable service can also cause delays to other companies along the supply chain.
 They too can suffer the same consequences outlined in this article.

 While trading partners might not back out of a business relationship so easily compared to say, online shoppers, several failed transactions (or a few lengthy ones) might slowly erode their confidence.
 This might eventually force them to start looking for other options.
-At this day and age, your competitors won't be too hard to find.
+At this day and age, your competitors won't be too hard to find, and the impact of system downtime may become more severe.

 4. SLA penalties